 There are a number of ways of answering this.

 The first is that there are many industries in Australia with fewer than four major manufacturers of goods and services.
 Telephone services, domestic airlines, energy supplies, postal services, cars, steel etc. all come quickly to mind.
 In fact, most Australian industries are characterised by a small number of manufacturers.
 Any industry with economies of scale, like banking, seems likely to be relatively concentrated given the size of the local market.

 The second is to ask whether the concentration is temporary or entrenched.

 There were a lot more manufacturers of mortgages before the financial crisis.
 Most of them were funded not from deposits but by securitising their mortgages and obtaining funding from the wholesale markets.
-During the crisis this market contracted sharply, mainly because of problems in the US market for securitised product, which made the business model unviable.
+During the crisis, this market contracted sharply, mainly because of problems in the US market for securitised products, which made the business model unviable.
 The government stepped in under Treasurer Swan and subsidised securitisation by the smaller banks during the crisis to enable them to stay in the business.
 This was a subsidy from taxpayers directed exclusively towards the smaller banks.

 As the securitisation market returns, as it should because there were no problems with the market in Australia, then this will return to be a secure funding source for the smaller banks.
 The rebuilding of market sentiment will allow the smaller banks to re-enter the market as manufacturers of mortgages.

-Macquarie Bank too has shown a willingness to depart from the mortgage market when times are difficult but to re-enter aggressively as it has recently.
+Macquarie Bank, too, has shown a willingness to depart from the mortgage market when times are difficult but to re-enter aggressively as it has recently.
 Again this is another indicator that the market concentration is high but the market remains contestable.